aptarmy/gwd-to-component/README.md

 7. Upload the output folder to hosting.
 8. On your main webpage, add this 2 line of code `<div id="container-id"></div>` and `<link rel="import" href="http://yourhosting.com/components/widget-1">`
 9. Have fun :)

+## If you got some bugs
+This package is really new so it's not possible to have a perfect package in just few releases.
+If you did ran in to some bugs please [Report on Git repository](https://github.com/aptarmy/gwd-to-component/issues)